k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- D:  All the above.

-(**Solution 5: A; B is incorrect because a root Stage cannot be split.
-C is incorrect because only the Stages with the same parent Stage can be merged.**).
+(**Solution 5.
+A: B is incorrect because a root Stage cannot be split.
+C is incorrect because only the Stages with the same parent Stage can be merged**).